 Niches and opportunities flourish in the U.S. because each state’s demo- graphics and history have shaped political, regulatory, legal, business and socioeconomic diversity.
 Experts agreed that well-positioned, nimble MGAs and smaller carriers can compete by harnessing insider knowledge of a state, a product, or a target customer.

-To succeed, MGAs must have the talent to understand trends, the capital to enter new markets, and the technology to deliver products and services quickly.
+To succeed, MGAs must have the talent to understand trends, the capital to enter new markets, and the insurance MGA software to deliver products and services quickly.
 All that boils down to agility.
 Gaudet says, “Customers have very high expectations and want instant gratification.
 Having a technology partner with the wherewithal to move quickly and efficiently will enhance our ability to compete in today’s marketplace.”

 “When customers expect efficient, fast, flexible self-service channels, MGAs must focus on the agility of their partners and build extremely effective communications channels,” Barrett notes.